All posts

 No single engagement obviously triggers a PE.
 But Germany's day count combined with the fixed-place-of-business pattern is worth examining.
 Singapore's dependent-agent rules and the contract-signing authority add another layer.
 The UK has its own rules about what constitutes a "regular" presence.

 The consultant's CPA in Portugal sees income, applies Portuguese tax rules, and files accordingly.
+Understanding how tax residency is actually determined is the foundation for assessing PE exposure.
 The structural position across three additional jurisdictions remains unexamined — not because anyone is negligent, but because no one is looking at the complete cross-border picture.
+A cross-border tax audit would examine all three jurisdictions simultaneously — surfacing PE exposure the CPA never mapped.

 Seeing the position before it's examined